writethedocs/www/docs/origin-story.rst

 typographers, literate programmers, API driven startups, and more.
 We quickly found a new venue, and sold out a 250 person conference.
 The `experience <https://thoughtfuldrift.info/2013/04/11/write-the-docs-2013.html>`__ was amazing.
-We'd found our tribe, and they'd found us.
+We'd found our people, and they'd found us.

 Now, we're ramping up for year two, with conferences both `in Portland <http://conf.writethedocs.org/na/2014/>`__ and `in